-Council of American Jewish Museums (March 19-21, 2017; Boston and Amherst, MA): Marsha Semmel and Laura Roberts served on the conference program committee and will be presenting together at the session Negotiating Boundaries: Public History, Personal Identity and Curatorial Voice.
+Council of American Jewish Museums (March 19-21, 2017; Boston and Amherst, MA): Marsha Semmel and Laura Roberts served on the conference program committee and presented together at the session Negotiating Boundaries: Public History, Personal Identity and Curatorial Voice.
 Marsha serves as the session co-chair.

 reACT: a symposium on arts and environment (March 3-4, 2017; Providence, RI): Anne Bergeron co-organized this symposium at Brown University, which explored how contemporary artists and scholars engage with the environment (broadly cast).
 She also moderated a session called reIMAGINE: How Artists Interpret the World.
 The symposium is free and open to the public, registration required.

 MuseumNext Conference (February 15-17, 2017; Melbourne, Australia): Elaine Heumann Gurian delivered the keynote address The Importance of And at MuseumNext, a global conference on the future of museums.
 Since 2009 it has acted as a platform for showcasing best practice today to shine a light on the museum of tomorrow.

 Museum Workers Speak (January 26, 2017; San Francisco, CA): Gail Anderson was a panelist on a session hosted by Museum Workers Speak entitled, Advocate for Yourself!
 From Interview, Evaluation, to the Exit Interview from 6:30 to 8:00 p.m.
 It is being held at the California Historical Society (678 Mission Street) in San Francisco.